 *.
 Apparently the doll cost John a lot of money, but when Mia first tells him to get rid of it he just throws it in the trash bin.
 I realize this was before online auction sites, but surely he could have taken out an ad in the local newspaper or tried selling it back to whoever he bought it from or to another antique store.
 That seemed weird.

 *.
 Poor, poor Alfre Woodard.
-Not only does she get suck in the stereotype role of the African-American who knows something about all this supernatural voodoo stuff (she runs an occult bookstore), but then she has to nobly sacrifice herself to save the affluent young white couple’s baby.
+Not only does she get suck in the stereotypical role of the African-American who knows something about all this supernatural voodoo stuff (hey, she even runs an occult bookstore), but then she has to nobly sacrifice herself to save the affluent young white couple’s baby.
 This has become such a cliché that it even has its own Wikipedia entry under “Magical Negro.”
 In 2014 that’s awful.

 *.
 Well, I began by saying I didn’t think much of this one.
 John and Mia aren’t a very interesting pair and I didn’t care very much what was happening to them.
 If nothing else, the absence of the Warrens (ghostbusting heroes of The Conjuring films) made me appreciate how much they meant to those movies.
 Annabelle misses them.
 A lot.